honzatomek/myvimwiki/windows.md

     Creators Update, you may encounter an update error.
 Follow these instructions to [[https://docs.microsoft.com/en-us/windows/wsl/install-legacy#uninstallingremoving-the-legacy-distro|uninstall and remove any legacy distributions]].

-    If wsl --set-default-version results as an invalid command, enter wsl --help.
-If the --set-default-version is not listed, it means that your OS doesn't support it and you need to update to version 1903, Build 18362 or higher.
+    If `wsl --set-default-version` results as an invalid command, enter `wsl --help`.
+If the `--set-default-version` is not listed, it means that your OS doesn't support it and you need to update to version 1903, Build 18362 or higher.

     If you see this message after running the command: `WSL 2` requires an update to its kernel component.
 For information please visit